rvk7895/rvk7895.github.io/_pages/about.md

 Hi 👋

-I am a ML Engineer at Sarvam AI.
-I learn, build and break things, definitely not in that order.
+I’m an AI Engineer at Sarvam AI (Bengaluru).
+I learn, build and break things — not always in that order.
+I care about making AI systems fair, inclusive, and useful in the real world.

-I am interested in the field of Human Computer Interaction, more specifically in the domain of Fairness in AI deployed systems.
-I am also interested in the field of Natural Language Processing, and actively looking into the problem of Natural Language to SQL generation and LLM agents.
+My interests sit at the intersection of Human–Computer Interaction and Responsible/Trustworthy AI, with hands-on work in Generative AI and LLM agents (incl.
+NL→SQL and tool-using agents).

+Previously, I was a Founding Engineer at Pipable AI.
+I completed a Dual Degree (B.Tech + MS by Research) in Computer Science from IIIT Hyderabad (CGPA 8.29), where my research explored algorithmic fairness in deployed platforms.

-Beyond this, you can probably find me jamming on my keytar, playing computer and board games, or just brewing a cup of coffee.
+When I’m not shipping models or experiments, you’ll probably find me jamming on my keytar, playing computer/board games, or brewing a good cup of coffee.

+### Featured work

+- Bumble disparities study — fairness in recommendations
+  - /projects/bumble-disparities/
+- RaSH — minimal POSIX shell in C
+  - /projects/rash/
+- EleAtt-RNN — action classification
+  - /projects/eleatt-rnn/